matchu/openneo-impress/INSTALL.md

 Follow the instructions in the links provided in the Readme for help installing extensions.
 They are generally self-explanatory.

-Tidy support may involve a custom PHP installation, depending on where you installed from.
-(The Ubuntu installation came with Tidy support by default).

-PDO support may also require a custom installation, though, again, in Ubuntu it comes by default.
+PDO support may require a custom PHP installation, though in Ubuntu it comes by default.